-LABI Position: Support the transformation of Louisiana's workforce development system to encourage partnerships acrossearlychildhoodeducationprograms,K-12schools,universities,communityandtechnical colleges and employers to create and fill high-demand, high-wage jobs.
-Encourage the coordinated and streamlined utilization of public funds and programs - federal, state and local - toward data-driven workforce development goals.
-IT and manufacturing.
+LABI Position: Support the transformation of Louisiana's workforce development system to encourage partnerships across early childhood education programs, K-12 schools, universities, community and technical colleges and employers to create and fill high-demand, highwage jobs.
+Encourage the coordinated and streamlined utilization of public funds and programs-federal, state and local-toward data-driven workforce development goals.
 Overall, the voice and perspective of Louisiana employers must be included in all efforts from top-to-bottom in workforce development.